wbaopaul/rGMAP/README.md

 install.packages('path to rGMAP_1.3.1.tar.gz', type = 'source', rep = NULL)
 ```
 ## Input
-* Input *hic_mat* supports three types of format:
+* A HiC contact matrix *hic_mat* supports three types of format:
     1.  a 3-column Hi-C contact matrix, corresponding to the i_th, j_th bin of a chromosom and the contact number;
     2.  a n by n matrix, with (i,j) th element corresponding to contact number between the i_th and j_th bin of a chromosome;
     3.  a text file name of the above two types of data

 * If *index_file* was provided, inputs for multiple chromosomes are supported.
 In this case, *hic_mat* and *index_file* are compatible with the output matrix
 and index file of HiC-Pro.